-Neglecting to perform the required maintenance on your servo motor can cause some of the problems

-  outlined above.
-Bearings may wear out, or oil and other fluids can build up over time and lead to

-  breakdowns.
-Scheduling basic servo motor maintenance once in a while can help avoid the need for

-  some costly repairs.
+Neglecting to perform the required maintenance on your servo motor can cause some of the problems outlined above.
+Bearings may wear out, or oil and other fluids can build up over time and lead to breakdowns.
+Scheduling basic industrial servo motor maintenance once in a while can help avoid the need for some costly repairs.

 Servo Motor Troubleshooting

 Some servo motor problems occur for common, easy-to-fix reasons.
 Servo motors also typically sound an alarm to signal something isn’t right, so you’ll often have a clear indication of trouble even if you don’t know what the problem is.
 If you hear an alarm or your servo motor doesn’t seem to be performing the way it should, you can troubleshoot to uncover the issue.